How to Choose the Best Roof Color

 Metal roofs with baked-on finishes hold color better and resist fading, ideal for long-term performance.
 We cover that in our guide on metal roof color longevity.
 On the other hand, asphalt shingles can lose vibrancy over time, especially under harsh sun or in humid areas.

 If you’re in a humid zone, lighter shingles may show algae faster.
-Consider algae-resistant luxury asphalt shingles to combat those streaks.
+Consider algae-resistant Luxury Asphalt Shingles to combat those streaks.

 Commercial roofs with reflective coatings also need routine cleaning to maintain compliance and appearance.
 Textured surfaces or high-gloss finishes may need extra upkeep in dusty or storm-prone areas.